-S-3 signals the control circuit that the feed chamber has been filled by the Feed Fork, thus causing the plunger to activate when the Feed Fork has stopped at the Feed Fork Stop Sensor which will be near the highest point for the Feed Forks..
+S-3 signals the control circuit that the feed chamber has S-2 Feed Fork Stop sensor determines the stopping been filled by the Feed Fork, thus causing the plunger point of the Feed Forks when the plunger extends into to activate when the Feed Fork has stopped at the Feed the chamber.
+Fork Stop Sensor which will be near the highest point for the Feed Forks...